-National Minimum Wage Act, 9 of 2018 (NMW Act)
+National Minimum Wage Act

-On 1 January 2019, the NMW Act came into effect.

-The NMW Act applies to all workers and their employers, except members of the National Defence Force, the National Intelligence Agency and the South African Secret Service.
+On 1 January 2019, the National Minimum Wage Act came into effect.
+The Act applies to all workers and their employers, except members of the National Defence Force, the National Intelligence Agency and the South African Secret Service.

-The national minimum wage is currently ZAR 20 for each ordinary hour worked, with the following exceptions:
+The national minimum wage is currently ZAR 25.42 for each ordinary hour worked, with the following exceptions:

-- farm workers are entitled to a minimum wage of ZAR 18 per hour; - domestic workers are entitled to a minimum wage of ZAR 15 per hour; - workers employed on an expanded public works programme are entitled to a minimum wage of ZAR 11 per hour; and - workers who have concluded learnership agreements contemplated in section 17 of the Skills-Development Act are entitled to the allowances contained in Schedule 2 of the NMW Act.
+- Farm workers are entitled to a minimum wage of ZAR 25.42 per hour. - Domestic workers are entitled to a minimum wage of ZAR 25.42 per hour. - Workers employed on an expanded public works programme are entitled to a minimum wage of ZAR 13.97 per hour. - Workers who have concluded learnership agreements contemplated in section 17 of the Skills Development Act, 1998 are entitled to the allowances contained in Schedule 2 of the National Minimum Wage Act.